XTLS/Xray-docs-next/docs/en/config/transport.md

 CurveP521
 X25519
 X25519MLKEM768
+SecP256r1MLKEM768*
+SecP384r1MLKEM1024*
 ```

+\*: Not supported by utls

-The default value as of go1.25 includes the above five curves.
+The default value as of go1.26 includes all of the above curves.
 Adjusting the order does not make the client or server prefer a particular curve; the actual curve will be negotiated by the key exchange mechanism itself.

 > `masterKeyLog` : string